Compare Scotiabank Mortgage Rates in Canada

 How do I get a mortgage with Scotiabank?

 You can get a Scotiabank mortgage by going straight to the bank, through a mortgage broker or with your nesto mortgage advisor.
-The benefits to not going directly to the bank are that a nesto advisor or mortgage broker will compare multiple lender products and rates to get you the best deal.
+The benefits of not going directly to the bank are that a nesto advisor or mortgage broker will compare multiple lender products and rates to get you the best deal.
 Scotiabank may not always have the best mortgage rate for you.

 Final Thoughts